yulondawyatt/unit-fundamentals/array-object-loops/readme.md

 console.log(adventurer.move("east"));
 ```

-Notice we've been using this syntax.
+Notice we've been using a similar syntax for built-in methods.
 For example, we've done the following:

 ```js
 myString.toLowerCase();